I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 It was originally scheduled to culminate in July 2020; due to the ongoing COVID-19 pandemic, Filed Work has been indefinitely postponed.

-The fourth iteration took place at Moos in Am Treptower, Berlin, and intended to look at domestic labor and feminist economics in communal living spaces -- but, due to the structure of the space, I and other resident artists were forced to explore these topics in the face of violence.
+In the summer of 2022, the fourth iteration took place at Moos in Am Treptower, Berlin, and intended to look at domestic labor and feminist economics in communal living spaces -- but, due to the structure of the space, I and other resident artists were forced to explore these topics in the face of violence.
 To learn more, reach out to me.

-The fifth iteration has manifested partially into how Art.coop organizes itself as a team of part-time, full-time, and contracted workers.
+From 2022 onwards, the fifth iteration has manifested partially into how Art.coop organizes itself as a team of part-time, full-time, and contracted workers.
 The remainder of it continues to unfurl as we develop Art.coop from a loose collaboration to a formalized collective, whose form is still in gestation.

 See how work works at Art.coop here.